This post is also available in: हिन्दी (Hindi)

 CAD/IHD is diagnosed in the following manner:

-History: the doctors start with asking your symptoms, personal and family history, where focus is made on checking for the presence of risk factors.
+History: the doctors start with asking your symptoms of Coronary artery disease, personal and family history, where focus is made on checking for the presence of risk factors.

 Your doctor may recommend that you adopt lifelong heart-healthy lifestyle changes, including: